2X MATCH: 2X Match Today, your gift is DOUBLED for 2X the impact on lifesaving research.

 Other less common symptoms include swelling, skin dimpling, pain, nipple retraction, discharge, redness, or swollen lymph nodes under the arm.
 If you experience any of these symptoms and they persist beyond one menstrual cycle, consult your doctor, who may recommend imaging tests or a biopsy.

-A triple-negative breast cancer diagnosis is not based on any specific symptoms, but on an assessment of cells from a biopsy, which are checked for estrogen, progesterone, and HER2 receptors to determine a person’s breast cancer subtype.
+A triple-negative breast cancer diagnosis is not based on specific symptoms, but on characteristics of cells obtained from a biopsy.
+These cells are checked for estrogen, progesterone, and HER2 receptors, with the presence or absence of each used to determine a person’s breast cancer subtype.
 Cells that lack these three receptors may then be definitively classified as triple-negative breast cancer.
 Using gene expression profiles, TNBC can be further classified as basal-like or as having specific mutations in genetic susceptibility genes such as BRCA1/2.

 Triple-Negative Breast Cancer Survival Rate